About This Course

 Further details on modules can be found in our Book of Modules.
 Any modules listed are indicative of the current set of modules for this course but are subject to change from year to year.

 You can find the full academic content for the current year of any given course in our University Calendar.

 Why Choose This Course

-The course offers qualified psychiatric nurses the opportunity to engage with their practice in the context of many challenges faced in the areas of changes in mental service delivery (moving to a recovery oriented service), reduced resources, complex ethical considerations, and the ongoing debate about the nature of human distress and responses to it.
-The course is taught and facilitated by experienced practitioners, by people with self-experience and by carers/family members.
+This Diploma/Masters programme offers qualified psychiatric nurses the opportunity to engage with their practice in the context of many challenges faced in the areas of changes in mental service delivery (moving to a recovery-oriented service), reduced resources, complex ethical considerations, and the ongoing debate about the nature of human distress and responses to it.
+The course is taught and facilitated by experienced practitioners, by people with self-experience, and by carers/family members.

 Skills and Careers Information

 This course will give registered psychiatric nurses the knowledge and skills to work within the scope of practice of a clinical nurse specialist in all mental health service settings.